cyph3rms1n/ERC20-token/README.md

 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract demonstrate how we can create an ERC20 token in solidty.
+The contract demonstrates how we can create an ERC20 token in solidity.
 This program serves as a simple and straightforward purpose of learning solidity, and can be used as a stepping stone for more complex projects in the future.

 ## Getting Started